One week ago, I welcomed my daughter, Autumn Lynne Hamon, into the world.

 A Double Rainbow surprise

-You see, Autumn is a double rainbow baby, possibly triple if you count that one of our miscarriages prior to her arrival showed that we may have had twins... and she rocked our worlds when she came out a she because we chose not to find out whether she was a boy or girl until birth... and everybody was certain this baby was going to be another boy (everybody but me...).
+You see, Autumn is a double rainbow baby, possibly triple if you count that one of our miscarriages prior to her arrival was likely twins... and she rocked our worlds when she came out a she because we chose not to find out whether she was a boy or girl until birth... and everybody was certain this baby was going to be another boy.

-Her arrival into our family was nothing short of spectacular.
+Truly - her arrival into this world and our family was nothing short of spectacular.

 How it started